-If you are like most health coaches or trainers I have spoken with recently you have probably been scratching your head over the past year wondering how consumer health tracking apps fit into your regiment.
+If you are like most health coaches or managers I have spoken with recently you have probably been scratching your head over the past year wondering how consumer health tracking apps fit into your regiment.

 Sure, it’s great that individuals have been empowered to take control of their health, but that shouldn’t replace or devalue the relationship anyone has with their health professional.